-During the winter photoperiod, consistent with the observations made in the summer photoperiod, the G1 phase coincides with maximum irradiance hours (ZT4 in winter photoperiod) and the S phase occurs 4 hours after sunset (around ZT8).
-However, the G2|M phase not only adapts to the photoperiod but also undergoes a reorganization to anticipate the limited daylight hours ahead.
-In the winter photoperiod, the G2|M phase exclusively occurs during the night-time.
-As soon as the sun rises, cell division is completed, allowing cells to undergo growth in the morning.
-These findings suggest that the cell division cycle is strongly influenced by the circadian clock and can anticipate cyclic changes, such as the reduced duration of light during the winter photoperiod.
-To ensure this anticipation, the circadian clock ensures that all cells enter the G1 phase precisely at sunrise, maximizing the utilization of available daylight hours (Fig. 33-C).
-This anticipation is also observed in chloroplast division.
-Under summer photoperiod, chloroplast duplication is achieved during the latter part of the night (ZT20) (Fig. 33-D), while under the winter photoperiod, it takes place at ZT16.
-Before sunrise, a substantial number of cells already possess only one chloroplast during the winter photoperiod (Fig. 33-E).
+During winter short photoperiods, consistent with the observations made in the summer long photoperiods, the G1 phase coincided with maximum irradiance hours (ZT4 under winter short photoperiods) and the S phase occurred 4 hours after sunset (around ZT8).
+However, the G2|M phase not only adapted to the photoperiod but also underwent a reorganization to anticipate the limited daylight hours ahead.
+Under short winter photoperiods, the G2|M phase exclusively occurred by night.
+As soon as the sun rises, cell division was completed, allowing cells to undergo growth in the morning.
+These findings suggested that the cell division cycle was strongly influenced by the circadian clock and could anticipate cyclic changes, such as the reduced duration of light during winter short photoperiods.
+To ensure this anticipation, the circadian clock ensured that all cells entered the G1 phase precisely at sunrise, maximizing the utilization of available daylight hours (Fig. 33-C).
+This anticipation was also observed in chloroplast division.
+Under summer long photoperiods, chloroplast duplication was achieved during the latter part of the night (ZT20) (Fig. 33-D), while under the winter photoperiod, it took place at ZT16.
+Before sunrise, a substantial number of cells already possessed only one chloroplast during winter short photoperiods (Fig. 33-E).